cschladetsch/KAI/Readme.md

 To be clear: you do not have to change the source code of a class in order to access and use it at runtime with KAI.
 Further, these exposed classes are directly accessable via the Network.

-A REPL console application is also supplied, as well as a Window application based on FLTK.
+A REPL console application is also supplied, as well as a Window application based on [Dear ImGui](https://github.com/ocornut/imgui).

 KAI and all of its libraries and applications are completely cross-platform and supports Linux, Windows, and OSX.